Titterstone Clee Hill

 Titterstone Clee Hill, sometimes referred to as Titterstone Clee or simply Clee Hill, is a prominent hill in the county of Shropshire, England.
 It rises to 533 m above sea level at the summit, making it the third-highest hill in the county after Brown Clee Hill and Stiperstones.

-The hill forms part of the Clee Hills, which lie within the Shropshire Hills Area of Outstanding Natural Beauty.
+The hill forms part of the Clee Hills, which lie within the Shropshire Hills National Landscape (formerly known as 'Area of Outstanding Natural Beauty').
 The nearest town is Ludlow, visible from parts of Cleehill village on the slopes of the hill.
-On clear days, long-distance views are possible towards the Malvern Hills, the Brecknockshire Beacons, the Shropshire Plain and, in the distance, the Welsh mountains.
+On clear days, long-distance views are possible towards the Malvern Hills, the Brecon Beacons, the Shropshire Plain and, in the distance, the Welsh mountains.

 A 20th-century triangulation pillar stands at the summit, close to the remains of ancient cairns and modern radar domes used for air traffic control and weather monitoring.

 Geography

 Titterstone Clee is the third-highest hill in Shropshire, exceeded only by nearby Brown Clee Hill (540 m) and the Stiperstones (536 m).
 The upper part of the hill is mainly common land, used for the grazing of sheep, for air traffic control installations, and for both active and disused quarries.
 The summit is open and treeless, shaped by decades of quarrying, with a number of industrial remains still present.

 The summit has been heavily altered by human activity.
-It was first disturbed by the construction of a Bronze Age cairn and an Iron Age hill fort, and later by mining for coal and the quarrying of dolerite, known locally as dhustone.
+It was first disturbed by the construction of Bronze Age cairns and an Iron Age hill fort, and later by mining for coal and the quarrying of dolerite, known locally as dhustone.
 The stone was originally worked into setts for road paving and dock construction, notably at the new docks in Newport, South Wales, and later used as aggregate for concrete and modern road surfaces.
 Many abandoned quarry buildings are regarded as being of industrial archaeological interest, including some of the earliest known uses of reinforced concrete in Britain.

 Settlements

 The village of Cleehill lies on the A4117 road as it crosses the hill.
-At 1296 ft above sea level, it was home to what was, until its closure, the highest pub in Shropshire, known as The Kremlin, as well as the county’s highest primary school.
+At 1200 ft above sea level, it is home to the highest pub in Shropshire, known as The Cross on the Hill, as well as the county's highest primary school.

 On the north-eastern slope of the hill lies the small village of Cleeton St Mary, a scattered settlement with a church and a number of historic houses.
 Both Cleehill and Cleeton St Mary developed with the growth of quarrying and continue to serve as local communities for people living on and around the hill.